m0hamedafifi/Covid_19/ReadMe.md

-this model's detect covid-19 with deep learining techniques Get accuracy 86%
+This model's detect covid-19 with deep learining techniques .
+Get accuracy 86%